Belle Meade encourages students to strive for the future

 Finding direction and making choices for the future

-During the latter part of senior year, students continue to fine-tune their decision-making process.
+During the early part of senior year, students continue to fine-tune their decision-making process.
 They receive guidance with college selection, decisions about further education, applying for scholarships, grants and financial aid, selecting special programs and areas of study, questions about housing and budgeting, interest in study abroad, preparation for graduation, and numerous life skills.

 Keeping in touch